chrisneal72/DCS-removeJunk-Scripts/README.md

 I found some information that people stated this function crashes servers.
 In the DCS Changelog I noticed in Dec '24 that they put in a fix and requested server owners to test.
 I can not find any discussion since that update where anyone confirms if the issue is resolved or if the function still has issues.
 I have this function implemented on a server, but it has not been tested with multiple players over a longer period of time.

-Youtube example.
+Youtube example of OneShpereClearsThemAll.
 Video is very short, you may need to replay a couple times.
 [![Clip of removeJunk in action](https://img.youtube.com/vi/bJSIyVuNCM0/0.jpg)](https://www.youtube.com/watch?v=bJSIyVuNCM0) ​
 ### 1-Clean-Indvidual-Zones